-Uninsured motorist property damage (UMPD) coverage is meant to replace the … read full answerproperty damage liability insurance that an uninsured driver should have purchased.
-As a result, drivers generally buy uninsured motorist property damage insurance up to the same limits as their property damage liability policy.
+Uninsured motorist property damage (UMPD) coverage is meant to replace the property damage liability insurance that an uninsured driver should have purchased.
+As a result, drivers generally buy...

-No, uninsured motorist coverage is not required in Ohio – it is optional.
-Drivers can choose to buy $25,000 in uninsured motorist bodily injury coverage per person (up to $50,000 per accident), as well as $25,000 in uninsured motorist property damage insurance per accident.
+No, uninsured motorist coverage is not required in Ohio, as drivers can reject the coverage in writing.
+Still, insurance companies are required to offer at least $25,000 in uninsured motorist bodily injury coverage per person (up to $50,000 per accident), as well as $25,000 in uninsured motorist property damage insurance per accident.

 If you’re in a car accident and the other driver has no insurance, then any medical bills or costs to repair your vehicle will need to be paid by your insurance company.
 This is usually done through uninsured motorist coverage, although collision insurance also covers certain costs.
 In addition, you might be able to sue the uninsured driver for damages.
-Some states make filing a lawsuit more difficult than others, though.… read full answer
+Some states make filing a lawsuit more difficult than others, though.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.